 Personality wise, I'm not easily offended and like politically incorrect humor.
 I am drug-friendly with a fondness for psychedelics and MDMA, and plain old alcohol.

-Politically, I value personal freedoms (such as legalized drugs and sex work) and favor a relatively but not entirely free market: for instance I think a central agency for checking the effectiveness and safely of drugs is a pretty good idea.
-Political labels are generally thought to be fairly inaccurate (there are few studies though), but some that apply fairly well to me are: transhumanist, grey tribe.
+Politically, I value personal freedoms (such as legalized drugs and sex work) and favor a relatively but not entirely free market.
+Political labels are generally thought to be fairly inaccurate (there are few studies though), but some that apply fairly well to me are: transhumanist, grey tribe, classical liberal.
 I like open, multiparty democratic systems that have strong civil liberties (free speech, freedom of association, marry who you want etc.).

 On the other hand, some things I dislike: egalitarianism, social justice warring, third wave feminism, strong libertarianism (think praxeology), irrationality (religion, superstition).
 In general people who stray from the sacred path of evidence! :)

 Networking and building open science infrastructure.
 We started an open science publisher which now has three journals.
 We are trying to get the old academics to see the error of their ways. :)